nuxt/image/docs/content/en/nuxt-image.md

 ### Provider + Presets

-As you may notice providers and presets has a different in their usage, and it is possible to use both provider and preset at the same time
+As you may notice providers and presets are different in their usage, and it is possible to use both providers and presets at the same time.

 <code-group>
   <code-block label="index.vue" active>